Education in Belarus

 Education in Belarus is free at all levels except for higher education.
 The government ministry that oversees the running of the school systems is the Ministry of Education of the Republic of Belarus.
 Each of the regions inside Belarus has oversight of the education system, and students may attend either a public (state) or a private school.
 The current structure of the educational system was established by decree in 1994.
 The education system is also based on The Education Code of the Republic of Belarus and other educational standards.

-The Human Rights Measurement Initiative (HRMI) finds that Belarus is fulfilling only 90.8% of what it should be fulfilling for the right to education based on the country's level of income.
+The Human Rights Measurement Initiative (HRMI) finds that Belarus is fulfilling 90.8% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Belarus' income level, the nation is achieving 85.2% of what should be possible based on its resources (income) for primary education and 96.3% for secondary education.

 Pre-school education

-Pre-school education is not compulsory in Belarus, but around 70% of children attend nursery (at the ages 1 to 2) and kindergarten (at the ages of 3 to 5) before they start school.
+Pre-school education is not compulsory in Belarus, but around 70% of children attend kindergarten (at the ages of 3 to 5) before they start school.
+Nursery (at the ages 1 to 2) is also available but it's not as popular as kindergarten because maternity leave in Belarus lasts 3 years and many children stay at home till 3 years.

 Some kindergartens are specialized to work with psycho-physically challenged children to help them socialize.

 Very few kindergartens work in Belarusian language, and some parents experience difficulties trying to find a Belarusian-speaking kindergarten.